stealjs/steal/docs/pages/project-exporting.md

 ## Gruntfile.js

+We use [Grunt](http://gruntjs.com/) for task automation.
+If Grunt isn't your thing, you can use [steal-tools.export steal-tool's export] method programatically.
 Create a _Gruntfile.js_ that looks like the following:

 ```
 module.exports = function (grunt) {